There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 How Interest Rates on Car Finance are Set

-When lenders decide on your interest rate, they assess the level of risk involved in lending to you.
+When finance partners decide on your interest rate, they assess the level of risk involved in lending to you.
 Factors influencing this include:

 Understanding these factors can help you take control and secure better terms in the future.